hongtaoh/c101/content/review/2020-02-14-review-5th-week.md

 2. Neutrality

 - Belief that journalists should be observers who present facts without passing judgment on them

   - "Detached" writing style, using 3rd person in news stories

   - Attribution of sources

   - Goal: to report objectively although no report is completely objective because it must be constructed

-## Reading: Elements of Journalism
+## From the Reading Material: [Elements of Journalism](https://www.americanpressinstitute.org/journalism-essentials/what-is-journalism/elements-journalism/)

 - First Obligation is to the Truth